rust-unofficial/patterns/idioms/ffi-accepting-strings.md

 1. There is much more `unsafe` code, and more importantly, more invariants it must uphold.
 2. Due to the extensive arithmetic required, there is a bug in this version that cases Rust `undefined behaviour`.

 The bug here is a simple mistake in pointer arithmetic: the string was copied, all `msg_len` bytes of it.
-However, the NUL terminator at the end was not.
+However, the `NUL` terminator at the end was not.

 The Vector then had its size *set* to the length of the *zero padded string* -- rather than *resized* to it, which could have added a zero at the end.
 As a result, the last byte in the Vector is uninitialized memory.
 When the `CString` is created at the bottom of the block, its read of the Vector will cause `undefined behaviour`!

 Like many such issues, this would be difficult issue to track down.
-Sometimes it would panic because the string was not UTF-8, sometimes it would put a weird character at the end of the string, sometimes it would just completely crash.
+Sometimes it would panic because the string was not `UTF-8`, sometimes it would put a weird character at the end of the string, sometimes it would just completely crash.

 ## Disadvantages